georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 ### London, England

+This room comes with a bed and a cot.
+We will have to draw straws to see who gets the cot!

 <figure class="half">
 	<a href="{{site.url}}/images/airbnb_post/london21.jpg"><img src="{{site.url}}/images/airbnb_post/london21.jpg" alt="image"></a>
 	<a href="{{site.url}}/images/airbnb_post/london22.jpg"><img src="{{site.url}}/images/airbnb_post/london22.jpg" alt="image"></a>
 	<figcaption>London accomodation</figcaption>
 </figure>

+Once again we found accomodation in London with around a 30 minute commute to the center of the city.

 <figure>
 	<figcaption><a href="{{site.url}}/images/airbnb_post/london_map2.png" title="Approximate location of our second London Airbnb"><img src="{{site.url}}/images/airbnb_post/london_map2.png" alt="image">Approximate location of our second London Airbnb</a>.</figcaption>